 The Caribbean Biodiversity Fund

-The CBF was created in the context of the Carribean Challenge Initiative (CCI), an international commitment launched in 2008 at the Conference of the Parties of the Convention on Biological Diversity (CBD COP-9) with two goals:
+The CBF was created in the context of the Carribean Challenge Initiative (CCI), an regional, voluntary commitment launched in 2008 at the Conference of the Parties of the Convention on Biological Diversity (CBD COP-9) with two goals:

-- the 20-by-20 goal, which is to effectively conserve and manage at least 20% of the marine and coastal environment by 2020
+- Goal 1 - the 20-by-20 goal - to effectively conserve and manage at least 20% of the marine and coastal environment by 2020.

 Benefits of the CBF